U.S. flag

 • How the MDA will use the AoA results to influence the direction of the program

-• Assess how well the recommended alternative satisfies validated requirements in the most cost effective manner for the warfighter
+• Assess how well the recommended alternative satisfies validated requirements in the most cost-effective manner for the warfighter

-• Identify any opportunities to adjust or align capability requirements for better synergy across the joint force capabilities
+• Identify any opportunities to adjust or align capability requirements for better synergy across the joint force

-• In accordance with the responsibilities identified in title 10 of U.S. Code, offer alternative recommendations to best meet the validated capability requirements
+• In accordance with the responsibilities identified in Title 10 of U.S. Code, offer alternative recommendations to best meet the validated capability requirements